muchdogesec/arango_taxii_server/README.md

 If you're new to ArangoDB, [you can install the community edition quickly by following the instructions here](https://arangodb.com/community-server/).

+If you are running ArangoDB locally, be sure to set `ARANGODB='http://host.docker.internal:8529/'` in the `.env` file otherwise you will run into networking errors.

 ### Build the Docker Image

 ```shell